14 Great LGBTQ+ Children’s Books for Babies, Toddlers and Preschoolers

 Children’s books are like windows and mirrors: windows in that they help us understand others, and mirrors in that they help us understand ourselves.
 Which is why stories featuring LGBTQ+ families, identities and expressions are vital for the next generation to create a world where everyone belongs.
 When young kids see diversity authentically celebrated in their books, we’re one step closer to removing stigma and making space for all families.
-Below, the team at Little Feminist, a children’s book subscription service focusing on diversity and gender equality, put together our top picks for LGBTQ+ children’s books that families with kiddos of all ages—from babies to bigger kids—can enjoy together.
+Below, our team at Little Feminist, a children’s book subscription service focusing on diversity and gender equality, put together our top picks for LGBTQ+ children’s books that families with kiddos of all ages—from babies to bigger kids—can enjoy together.

 Love Makes A Family

 We are so smitten with this board book!
 Love Makes a Family shows love is love, regardless of family structure.
 The simple, sweet metaphors on each page will tickle every member of your family.
 Promise.

 Buy it: Love Makes a Family by Sophie Beer, $9, Amazon.com

 There are so many intersecting identities celebrated in this book, and every time we read it we discover something new we love.
 Jess Hong uses sparse words like ‘black’ and ‘white’ and ‘fancy’ and ‘sporty’ to highlight how we’re all lovely, but the illustrations are surprising in the best way!

 For ages: 1-5

 Buy it: Lovely by Jess Hong, $18, BooksaMillion.com